hdano/waypoints/README.md

 # Map Waypoints Generator

-A web application that allows user to submit addresses of 1 pickup point and 1 drop-off point, and then display the waypoints on an embedded map.
+[UNDER DEVELOPMENT] A web application that allows user to submit addresses of 1 pickup point and 1 drop-off point, and then display the waypoints on an embedded map.

 ## Project setup
 ```